misttech/fuchsia/docs/ipc-design/memory-attribution.md

 Consequently, any request message sent using the MBO is attributed to the client process, as one would expect.

-Furthermore, a reply message sent by a server to a client is attributed to the client.
+Furthermore, a reply message sent by a server to a client is also attributed to the client.
 This may be counterintuitive -- because the resource cost of allocating a reply message is attributed to the receiver, not the sender -- but it prevents DoS of the server by the